-If you’re wondering why are motherboards made in layers, the answer is quite simple, really:
+If you’re wondering why motherboards are made in layers, the answer is quite simple: to save space.

-Stacking a usual 4-8 layers of copper-embedded fiberglass PCB also makes the size 4-8 lesser.
-Aside from that, this also increases the speed of processing data since electrons can move and get from one point to another faster.
+Stacking 4-8 layers of copper-embedded fiberglass PCB-- instead of leaving them separate-- makes the size 4-8 lesser.
+This also increases the speed of processing data since electrons have less distance to travel.

 This does not mean though that the PCB is never drilled because it is.
 Some of these holes include mounting holes, through-holes for components that will be soldered to the motherboard, as well as vertical interconnect access or VIAS.
-This is basically what connects electrical connections between the copper layers.
+VIAS basically connects electrical connections between the copper layers.

 Making the Slab and Etching the Copper

 It all starts with the PCB or printed circuit board.
-Layers of very complicated slices of fiberglass are stacked together and are stuck together with a resin to form one very solid layer.
+Layers of very complicated slices of fiberglass are stacked and stuck together with a resin to form one solid layer.

-This very solid fiberglass layer will then be coated with a layer of copper on both top and bottom sides.
-A chemical called photoresist, a light-sensitive material that forms a copper-etched trace on the PCB when exposed to light is then coated on top of the copper layer.
+This new, single fiberglass layer will then be coated with a layer of copper on both the top and bottom sides.
+A chemical called photoresist, a light-sensitive material that forms a copper-etched trace on the PCB when exposed to light, is then coated on top of the copper layer.